saya166/Project-7--Product-home-page/Readme.md

 ## Key Features

-**Product Home Page** is THE sample webpage that is Designed with HTML5 and CSS-3.
+**Product Home Page** is THE sample Mobile Responsive webpage that is Designed with HTML5 and CSS-3.

 - Introduced with how to set one section from navigation bar `active`.
 - `Flexbox` property is used for displaying elements properly.
 - ### Font Used -
   - Roboto
   - Signika
+- Media Queries are used.
 - Icons are used from _canva_.
 - The website is hosted on _Netlify_.